edubart/nelua-lang/docs/pages/nelua.md

 Syntax definitions for the language is available for Visual Studio Code in [nelua-vscode](https://github.com/edubart/nelua-vscode) and for Sublime Text in [nelua-sublime](https://github.com/edubart/nelua-sublime).
-At the moment only Sublime Text have full definition, so I recommend using it.
+At the moment only Sublime Text have full syntax definition, so I recommend using it.
-If you use other code editor you can use Lua syntax highlighting, as Nelua syntax is very similar but of course will be incomplete.
+If you use other code editor you can use Lua syntax highlighting as Nelua syntax is very similar.

 I recommend using the syntax highlighter, it makes the experience of playing around with the language more pleasant because